dainiusjocas/blog/content/post/deftype-unsynchronized-mutable/index.md

 - a specialized and efficient class;
 - that class has to act as a mutable[^1] container that holds one value;

-Efficiency is desired because the library is intended to be used in "hot spots" of the applications.
+Efficiency is desired because the library is intended to be used in "hot spots" of an application.

-Before starting to work on `clj-jq` I expected the work would not require writing any Java code because that complicates the release of the library.
+Before starting to work on `clj-jq` I expected the work would not require writing any Java code because that would complicate the release of the library.
-Therefore, I wanted to implement my `Output` class in pure Clojure.
+Therefore, I aimed to implement my `Output` class in Clojure.
-Also, `gen-class` always feels a bit too much for this problem.
+Also, `gen-class` feels a bit "too much" for this little problem.

 ## Implementation

 The `Output` interface defines behaviour, therefore I've chosen the [`deftype`](https://clojuredocs.org/clojure.core/deftype).
 The implementation class needs mutable state to hold one value.
 `deftype` has two options for mutability of fields: `volatile-mutable` and `unsynchronized-mutable`.
-The docs advice that the usage of both options is discouraged and are for experts only.
+The `deftype` docstring advice that the usage of both options is discouraged and are for "experts only".
-I skipped the first part of the advice because I wanted to learn a lesson.
+I skipped the first part of the advice because I wanted to learn a good lesson.
-For the second part my thinking was that if I used it "correctly" I could consider myself an expert :-)
+For the second part my thinking was that if I used the options "correctly" I could consider myself an "expert" :-)

 ![Expert](grumpy-expert.jpg)

 What are the implications of those two `deftype` field options:

-- `volatile-mutable` means that field is marked to be `volatile`.
+- `volatile-mutable` means that field is going to be marked as [`volatile`](https://www.baeldung.com/java-volatile).
 Volatile in Java means that the variable is stored in the main memory and **not** in the CPU cache.
-This guarantees multi-threaded applications to read the latest values of a variable.
-Note that writes are not atomic.
+This provides a data consistency guarantee that all threads will observe the updated value immediately[^volatile].
 Therefore, the `volatile-mutable` field is OK to be used when the field is going to be written to by one thread and read from multiple threads.
 - The field marked with `unsynchronized-mutable` option is backed by a regular Java mutable field.
-In contrast to `volatile-mutable`, the value might be stored in the CPU cache.
+In contrast to `volatile-mutable`, the `unsynchronized-mutable` value might be stored in the CPU cache.
 Therefore, `unsynchronized-mutable` field is OK when it is meant to be read and written only by one thread[^2].

-Since the scope in which my container class is going to be used is small and only single threaded, I can choose an option that promises a better performance: `unsynchronized-mutable`[^3].
+Since the scope in which my container class is going to be used is small and short-lived (can be considered as an internal implementation detail) and not multi-threaded, I can choose an option that promises a better performance: `unsynchronized-mutable`[^3].

-The resulting `Output` type definition:

 ## Go back to the code

-The most interesting bit is the `deftype`:
+The most interesting bit of the entire snippet is the `deftype`:

 ```clojure
 (deftype OutputContainer [^:unsynchronized-mutable ^JsonNode container]